-Rural reform is a complicated, long-term and difficult mission and systematic project which is impossible to achieve in the short term, especially given the unresolvable high agricultural costs.
+Rural reform is a complicated, long-term and difficult mission and systematic project which is impossible to achieve in the short term, especially given the irresolvable high agricultural costs.
 This meant a lack of competitiveness on a global scale.
 The development of mechanisms for lifelong contracted land is sluggish; protective policies regarding housing on collective land and farmland are unsuitable; farmers are faced with multiple barriers when trying to enter cities; there are all key problems faced by rural reforms and can only be solved gradually through long-term comprehensively deepening reforms.

 Political system reforms are proceeding smoothly, democracy-building is making progress

 The overarching goal of comprehensively deepening reforms is the perfecting of socialist institutions and the modernization of national governance system and governance capabilities.
 Thus, it is only natural that deepening political system reforms and strengthening socialist democracy are two main components in comprehensively deepening reforms.
-Political system reforms and strengthening socialist democracyencompasses a wide range of issues including the rule of law in governance, judicial system reforms, socialist democracy, unifying party efforts across all levels into a single front, administrative institution reform, the party’s internal development, and the battle against corruption.
+Political system reforms and strengthening socialist democracy encompass a wide range of issues including the rule of law in governance, legal system reforms, socialist democracy, unifying party efforts across all levels into a single front, administrative institution reform, the party’s internal development, and the battle against corruption.
 In 2015, under the overall coordination of the Central Committee, the building of socialist democracy had made varying degrees of success in all of the above mentioned fields, and had even made some breakthroughs in fields such as anti-corruption, judicial reforms and administrative institution reform.
 It had become the major field of reforms leading comprehensively deepening reforms in China.
 Aside from this, there are four other areas of political system reform in which major progress had been made in 2015.

 The development of deliberative socialist democracy.
 Taking into consideration the most important principle and fundamental national trait of socialism institutions with Chinese characteristics and following the leadership the party, one would see that electoral democracy in China could not possibly be just a replica of the Western model.
 This is why deliberative democracy, as a supplement to electoral democracy, had become the unique phenomenon and advantage in China’s socialist democracy.
 In 2015, the Central Committee introduced the Opinions Regarding Strengthening Deliberative Socialist Democracy, a document which is the first of its kind.
 It proposed comprehensive arrangements for the party negotiations, congressional deliberations, government deliberations, political association deliberations, civilian organization deliberations, grass-root level deliberations and societal deliberations ongoing under China’s newly-arising circumstances.
 After this document, in order to carry through with guidance opinions from the Central Committee, the General Office of the CPC Central Committee introduced the Opinions Regarding Strengthening Deliberative Socialist Democracy, a document which designated specific regulations and standards for the contents, form, process and protective mechanisms of political deliberation.